 Concerned about a child's development?

 First Steps is available in all Kentucky counties.
 Services are available to any child and family who meet developmental eligibility criteria, regardless of income.
-A family's participation in First Steps services is always voluntary.
-Referrals are directed to teams at the district Local Point of Entry offices that help children and families access needed services.
+Participation in First Steps is voluntary.
+Referrals are directed to teams at the district local point of entry (POE) offices.